Home >> China Attractions >> Tibet >> Tibet Travel Permits

 How to apply for Tibet Travel Permit?

-ChinaTourGuide.com will help you to apply for it after you entering Tibet.
-Our tour operator will ask you for your passport and the Tibet Entry Permit and submit it to the Foreign Affairs Section of PSB.
+We ChinaTourGuide.com will help you to apply for it after you enter Tibet.
+We will ask you for your passport and the Tibet Entry Permit and submit it to the Foreign Affairs Section of PSB.

 Tibet Tours